BlackIkeEagle/blog.herecura.eu/content/blog/2020-04-23-mysql-memory-usage/index.md

 Identifiable information is removed from the above lines.

+Ofcourse we made sure mysqld was not getting killed because we don't want corrupt mysql databases.
+We added `OOMScoreAdjust=-500` to the mysql service (which was incorrectly set on the mysql.slice by me, oops).

 Looking at the information we had we see after the upgrate we are using a lot more memory.
 The following graph also shows this.
 (The time markers in the graph are 12 hours appart, the dates are removed because they are not important for this article).
-Ofcourse we also made sure mysqld was not getting killed because we don't want corrupt mysql databases.
-We added `OOMScoreAdjust=-500` to the mysql service (which was incorrectly set on the mysql.slice by me, oops).

 ![increased-memory-usage](./increased-memory-usage.png)